SpikeInterface/spikeinterface-events/spikeinterface-workshop-2023/README.md

 ## Program

-The event will be organized as follows:
+The event is divided in two sub-sessions:
-* **User days (day 1-2)**: the first part of the event is devoted to teaching, with hands-on sessions on data processing, suggested analysis workflows and lessons learned, best practices and common pitfalls (electrophysiology “horror stories”).
+* **Workshop (day 1-2)**: the first part of the event is devoted to teaching and training.
+The first day will have talks on novel technologies and tools for electropysiology data.
+The second day will be focused on SpikeInterface training, with lectures and hands-on sessions on data processing, suggested analysis workflows and lessons learned, best practices and common pitfalls.

-* **Projects (day 3-4-5)**: in the remaining of the event, attendees will work on projects.
-Projects will include both core development of SpikeInterface, addition of new features and functionalities, and development of custom pipelines to set up laboratory-specific analysis.
+* **Developer Hackahton (day 3-4-5)**: the remaining of the event is a developer hackathon.
+Projects will include both core development of SpikeInterface, addition of new features and functionalities, and development of third party software integrated into the SpikeInterface ecosystem.
+The developer hackathon is targeted for active contributors/developers of tools for electrophysiology data analysis.

-The sessions would be interleaved with talks and poster presentations where attendees present their current related work and data.
-We plan to have 5 plenary talks (1 per day) and at least three evening poster sessions over the duration of the event.
-All sessions from the User Days and plenary talks will be recorded and streamed, to enable remote participation to the event.
+### Capacity

+The two sub-events have limited:

+* **Workshop (day 1-2)**: max 120 attendees
+* **Hackathon (day 3-4-5)**: max 20 attendees

 ## Registration

 Registration will open soon!
 At time of registration you can also submit an abstract for the poster sessions or plenary lectures.

 ## Code of conduct